QuantDreamGit/Cycle-Consistent-Adversarial-Networks/README.md

 ## Usage
 The package provides the scripts to implement, train and test the StarGAN architecture for Text Style Transfer described in the paper.

-Specifically, we focus on *formality* and *sentiment* transfer tasks.
+Specifically, we focus on *sentiment* (positive, neutral and aggressive) transfer tasks.

 ## Data